ryanwd123/dabbler/README.md

 ### Current Limitations
 - The parser does not yet support every SQL feature in the duckdb dialect and it will fail to provide autocompletion if it cannot parse the SQL, this problem can be avoided in some cases by seperating statements into different blocks of text
 - This currently only works with the "Python Interactive Window" in vscode - here is an article that explains how the interactive window works: https://code.visualstudio.com/docs/python/jupyter-support-py
+- does not work well with python f-strings

 ### Install / Setup